 Aaa Bonds which are rated Aaa are judged to be of the highest quality, with minimal credit risk.
 Aa Bonds which are rated Aa are judged to be of high quality by all standards and are subject to very low credit risk.
-Bonds which are rated A are to be considered as upper-medium grade obligations and subject to low credit risk.
-Bonds which are rated Baa are considered as medium-grade obligations, subject to moderate credit risk and in fact may have speculative characteristics.
-A Baa Ba Bonds which are rated Ba are judged to have speculative elements and are subject to substantial credit risk. В Bonds which are rated B are considered speculative and are subject to high credit risk.
-Caa Ca С Bonds which are rated C are the lowest rated class of bonds, and are typically in default.
+A Bonds which are rated A are to be considered as upper-medium grade obligations and subject to low credit risk.
+Baa Bonds which are rated Baa are considered as medium-grade obligations, subject to moderate credit risk and in fact may have speculative characteristics.
+Ba Bonds which are rated Ba are judged to have speculative elements and are subject to substantial credit risk. В Bonds which are rated B are considered speculative and are subject to high credit risk.
+Caa Bonds which are rated Caa are judged to be of poor standing and are subject to very high credit risk.
+Ca Bonds which are rated Ca represent obligations which are highly speculative.
+Such issues are likely in default, or very near, with some prospect of recovery of principal and interest. С Bonds which are rated C are the lowest rated class of bonds, and are typically in default.
 There is little prospect for recovery of principal or interest.